mositech/CS2015/README.md

 # CS2015
-All course materials for MOSI Home School Computer Science will be stored here
+Welcome.
+This repository contains materials for [MOSI](mosi.org)'s 2015 Home School Computer Science Class.
+All documents required for this course will posted here for convenient access in the computer lab and at home.

+This class will be using [Processing](processing.org) to complete all homework assignments and in class.
+Processing is a very user friendly tool for learning how to code and has a large amount of resources for learning online.